Sean-Brown/SlackCardService/README.md

   * cd to the root of the SlackCardService project
   * run "npm test"
 This should run all the tests under the "spec" directory

+If you get errors, check the test output and make sure that the version of node and npm specified that were used when running the tests are the same version as node and npm in package.json under the 'engines' section